-Through funds raised by Community Memorial Healthcare Foundation’s annual Gold Dust Gala along with the generous support of the Wallis Foundation, Community Memorial Health System is able to offer breast cancer screening and treatment, and cervical cancer screening and vaccine to women in our community who lack access to pay for these life-saving exams.
+Through the support of Community Memorial Health System and fortunate support of funds raised by the Saticoy Regional Womens Club and Heels and Wheels, Community Memorial Health System is able to offer breast cancer screening and treatment and cervical cancer screening to women in our community who lack access to pay for these life-saving exams.

-In 2013, an estimated 234,580 new cases of breast cancer occurred in the United States.
-This is an alarming number, yet through the funds raised at the Gold Dust Galas, we have been actively taking care of women in our community who lack access to life-saving tests and treatments to combat this disease.
-Last year, 221 women received breast care treatments ranging from mammography exams to biopsies and surgical interventions at the Breast Center at Community Memorial Hospital.
+This year an estimated 232,340 new cases of invasive breast cancer will be diagnosed among women, as well as an estimated 64,640 additional cases of in situ breast cancer.
+This is an alarming number, yet through the CMHS Healthy Women's Program, we have been actively taking care of women in our community who lack access to life-saving tests and treatments to combat this disease.
+Last year, 177 women received breast care treatments ranging from mammography exams to biopsies and surgical interventions at the Breast Center at Community Memorial Hospital.
 We are very proud to help these individuals because without access to our program, many of these women would have few other options.
 In fact, our unique program is the only one in the county that offers these treatments to women under the age of 40.

 Cancer of the cervix is almost always caused by the human papilloma virus, commonly known as HPV.
 It is estimated that at any given time 20-40 million Americans are infected with HPV.
 The good news is that most cases of cervical cancer can be prevented through early detection and treatment, and through funds raised at this year’s Gold Dust Gala we are excited to expand our services to women in need in this particular area.